-Otoplasty is performed by our highly experienced, Australian-trained, female Plastic Surgeon, Dr Sawjin Tew who has helped hundreds of patients over the years with her extensive experience and sense of artistry.
+Otoplasty is performed by our highly experienced, Australian-trained, female Plastic Surgeon who has helped hundreds of patients over the years with her extensive experience.
 A decision to have an Otoplasty should only be made after a detailed and informative discussion with our Plastic Surgeon in order that you are well informed on all aspects of the surgery, including the benefits and risks, before making the decision to proceed.

 Stay in hospital is not required.
 Patients are able to go home the same day and recuperate at home.
 However, you must not go home alone.
 You must be accompanied by a responsible adult who can be with you for the first 24 hours after you return home.

 Post-operative pain is usually mild only and can be relieved with simple analgesics such as Panadol or Paracetamol.

 Initially, your ear(s) will be covered with a bulky compression bandage that needs to stay in place for around 7 days.